OptimoSupreme/Tetra/README.md

 ## Building an installer ISO

-Build an anaconda installer ISO from the published GHCR image:
+Build an anaconda installer ISO from the published GHCR image.
+The following commands require the git repo to be cloned locally, and to be run run from its root directory.

 ```bash
 sudo podman run \